When to Stay at Home

 - Communicable Disease:

-If your child has chickenpox, mumps, measles, rash all over their body, strep throat, or “pink eye”, they have to stay home until you have a note from a health care provider stating your child is not contagious and may return to school.
+If your child has chickenpox, mumps, measles, rash all over their body, or strep throat, he/she has to stay home until you have a note from a health care provider stating your child is not contagious and may return to school.

 Signs your child may be getting sick and may need to stay home include: Excessive coughing and/or an upset stomach.